BPMSoftwareSolutions/renderx-plugins-demo/docs/generated/renderx-web-orchestration/ac-validation-report.md

   - Then assertion referenced: "results conform to expected schema"
   - And clause referenced: "no errors are thrown"
   - And clause referenced: "telemetry events are recorded with latency metrics"

+- **tests\scene-3-subscribers.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.5:1] (100%)
+  - Given condition referenced: "the registerObservers operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 1 second"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

 - **tests\renderx-web-orchestration-sequences-validation.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:5.4:2] (100%)
   - Given condition referenced: "valid input parameters"